 Abstract

 Background & aim: Primary ovarian insufficiency (POI) and early menopause are among the primary causes of female infertility.
-Thus, the present study evaluates the prevalence of POI and early menopause and identifies the associated factors in postmenopausal women in Shabestar, Iran.
+Thus, the present study evaluated the prevalence of POI and early menopause and identifies the associated factors in postmenopausal women in Shabestar, Iran.

 Results: This study found that the prevalence of POI, early menopause, and age at natural menopause was 6.1%, 27.6%, and 66.3%, respectively.
 Multivariable logistic regression results, after adjusting for all potential confounding factors, revealed that the odds of POI were significantly lower in women with parity ≥ 3, overweight women, and women with late menarche.
 The odds of POI were also considerably higher in smokers.
 The results also revealed that underweight women had more than 4 times higher odds of early menopause.